4d/docs/website/translated_docs/es/FormObjects/properties_DataSource.md

 ---
 ## Elementos seleccionados
-`Collection or entity selection list boxes`
+`List boxes colección o entity selection`

 Specifies a variable or expression that will be assigned the elements or entities selected by the user.

 *   for a collection list box, you must use a collection variable or an assignable expression that accepts collections,
 *   for an entity selection list box, an entity selection object is built.
-You must use an object variable or an assignable expression that accepts objects.
+Debe utilizar una variable objeto o una expresión asignable que acepte objetos.
-> This property is "read-only", it is automatically updated according to user actions in the list box.
-You cannot edit its value to modify the list box selection status.
+> Esta propiedad es de "sólo lectura", se actualiza automáticamente según las acciones del usuario en el list box.
+No se puede editar su valor para modificar el estado de selección del list box.

 #### Gramática JSON